 Loans, renewals and holds

 To request an item be retrieved and set aside for you, please complete the Click and Collect Request Form.
 You will need to complete the form for each item you would like to request.
-Collection slots are available Monday to Friday, 11:00 to 13:00 and 15:00 to 17:00.
+Collections will be at the Welcome Desk, Mile End Library.